Download the full PDF for South Dakota

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in South Dakota fell to 68.4 percent in September from 68.5 percent in the prior month.
+The labor force participation rate in South Dakota remained unchanged at 68.3 percent in December.

 South Dakota ranks 4th in the nation.